 Centers for Epidemiology and Animal Health (CEAH): CEAH helps APHIS strengthen animal health infrastructures both nationally and internationally through surveillance, monitoring, risk analysis, spatial epidemiology, and modeling.

-Professional Development Training: The Professional Development Staff (PDS) is a small group of training specialists dedicated to meeting the current and future scientific and technical education and training needs of VS personnel.
-In addition to staff members housed at APHIS Headquarters in Riverdale, Maryland, PDS has Staff Veterinarians and Education Technology Specialists in both the Western Region and Eastern Region to ensure local, as well as national, needs are addressed.
+Professional Development Training: Professional Development Services (PDS) is a small group of training specialists dedicated to meeting the current and future scientific and technical education and training needs of VS personnel.
+In addition to staff members housed at APHIS Headquarters in Riverdale, Maryland, PDS has Staff Veterinarians and Education Technology Specialists throughout the United States to ensure local, as well as national, needs are addressed.

 Veterinary Services Data Standards: A common set of data elements is necessary for any entity; Federal, State, or private, to effectively share information for the purposes of animal disease traceability and as an overall part of an integrated national surveillance strategy.
 Additionally, standards are required that allow for effective, error-free data exchange.
 To ensure congruency and to facilitate discussion and implementation of data-sharing requirements among States, Tribes, and industry stakeholders, VS, in collaboration with the National Assembly of State Animal Health Officials, is publishing data standards for specific program activities.
 The first set of published standards is for electronically generated Interstate Certificates of Veterinary Inspection.